Author: Steve Gillman

 “Adagio in G Minor for Strings,” by Albinoni

-Often it’s just a passage from these that has the most relaxing effect.
+Often it’s just a passage from these that have the most relaxing effect.
 In the first three examples above, the movements referred to as “largo” work best.

 What other types of music help people relax?
 Light jazz (try Luther Vandross) works for some.
 Eastern music, like that which uses the Indian Sitar, is another favorite (try Ravi Shankar).
 Generic easy listening music with sounds of nature mixed in is a common choice as well.